nononovak/otwadvent2019-ctfwriteup/day10_christmasse_keygen.md

   4007cf:	00
 ```

 The packed dword instructions (`pshufd`, `pmulld`, `paddd`, `psubd`) all perform their respective operaions on the DWORD (4-byte) components of each `xmm` register.
-That is, (for example), `paddd` is effectively doing four add operatitons - one each on the 4-byte chunks of the `xmm` registters.
+For example, `paddd` is effectively doing four add operations - one each on the 4-byte chunks of the `xmm` registters.
 For our purposes, I treated each `xmm` as a 4-long integer array when doing my disassembly.

 Speaking of, here is roughly the pseudocode I came up with for the main() function: